Minebea PM-9: Official use

 The JSDF uses the PM-9 as its official submachine gun.
 The 1st Airborne Brigade, the 12th Brigade and (formerly) the Western Army Infantry Regiment are the only units in the Japan Ground Self-Defense Force (JGSDF) known to be armed with the PM-9 as the brigade's main submachine gun.
 The PM-9 is reported to be in use in the JGSDF's Special Forces Group.
 The Japan Air Self-Defense Force (JASDF) uses it when conducting base security and by the Japan Maritime Self-Defense Forces (JMSDF) as a personal weapon issued for sailors.

 Designs

 The PM-9 differs in appearance from its Israeli counterpart in a few ways.
 A foregrip is mounted underneath the barrel of the PM-9 to aid fully automatic firing with a flash suppressor in place.
-It can also be modified to have a foldable stock, a detachable suppressor and a mounted reflex sight, though these modifications are most unlikely to be used in peacekeeping operations abroad, since such activities do not involve Japanese soldiers in combat situations.

 PM-9s were originally made with wooden pistol and foregrips; plastic is used on those currently in JSDF service.
 Machined steel is used in its construction.

 The PM-9 can be fired in semi or full auto mode with safe mode under 「ア」「タ」「レ」.

 The submachine gun has no stock and the user must use it through grip alone.